MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-overview.md

 - When a Teams user attempts to access your app, the app uses the identity that's already validated by Teams.
 - The user sees only a consent dialog where they let your app use their Teams identity to obtain access permission for using your app.

+### SSO improves user experience in Teams

-Teams gets the access token for the current user from Azure AD.
+- Teams gets the access token for the current user from Azure AD.
 This interaction with Azure AD is invisible to the user.
-After the user consents to the app, they can access and use the app.
+- After the user consents to the app, they can access and use the app.
 For this reason, it is true SSO.
-In addition, the access token is pre-fetched to improve performance and load times.
+- The access token is pre-fetched to improve performance and load times.
+- The user doesn't need to memorize or record several passwords to access and use your app.

-After the first consent, the user never has to sign-in or consent again, even on any other device.
+- After the first consent, the user never has to sign-in or consent again, even on any other device.
 They are signed in automatically.
+This makes the user experience better.

 Next, let's see what happens at the backend during runtime to achieve true SSO user experience within Teams.